 I cheat, borrow a bike and put on a bedraggled look.

-Should you be of a mind you can always book ahead and stay the night, watch an uncluttered starry night and wake up the whitest snow-peaked mountains.
+Should you be of a mind you can always book ahead and stay the night.

 Much as I procrastinate, they need to lock up.
 Next time.